 Commissioners are the backbone of communication and quality service at camp.
 Commissioners are your liaison for the week.
 They work with up to three troops throughout the week.
 They will meet with you everyday, review your upcoming activities, and follow-up on the things you need.
 You will meet them upon arrival to your campsite.

 ORDER OF THE ARROW CALLOUTS

-Troops from other Councils can have their participants named at the call-out Ceremonies if they email the list to info@camptomahawk.org.
+Units from other Councils can have their participants named at the callout Ceremonies if they email the list to Tomahawk@NorthernStar.org.
 Lodge rules prohibit Tomahawk staff from conducting elections.